 It’s a trick known as habit stacking.

-“One of the best ways to build a new habit is to identify a current habit you already do each day and then stack your new behavior on top,” says author and habit coach James Clear.
+“One of the best ways to build a new habit is to identify a current habit you already do each day and then stack your new behavior on top,” says author of the book Atomic Habits and habit coach James Clear.

 The Habit Stacking Formula